-Staging for multiple myeloma
+Staging multiple myeloma

-Staging is the process of finding out how widespread or advanced the cancer is.
+Staging is the process of finding out and describing how widespread or advanced the cancer is.
 This is very important because treatment options and the outlook for recovery depend on the stage of the cancer.
 Knowing all you can about staging helps you make the best choice about your treatment.

 The International Staging System